This guide is valid for users of self-hosted Prefect server or Prefect Cloud users with a tier that allows hybrid work pools.

 ECS and Prefect

-If you prefer infrastructure as code check out this Terraform module to provision an ECS cluster with a worker.
+If you prefer infrastructure as code check out the Prefect ECS worker Terraform module to provision an ECS cluster with a worker.

 Prerequisites

-Before setting up the worker, create a work pool of type ECS for the worker to pull work from.
+First, create an ECS work pool for your deployments to use.
+You can do this either from the CLI or the Prefect UI.
 If doing so from the CLI, be sure to authenticate with Prefect Cloud or run a local Prefect server instance.

 prefect work-pool create --type ecs my-ecs-pool

-Because this guide uses Fargate as the capacity provider and the default VPC and ECS cluster, no further configuration is needed.
+Because this guide uses Fargate as the capacity provider, this step requires no further action.

-The trust policy will specify that the ECS service containing the Prefect worker will be able to assume the role required for calling other AWS services.
+The trust policy will allow the ECS service containing the Prefect worker to assume the role required for calling other AWS services.
+This is called a service-linked role.
+The trust policy is a JSON document that specifies which AWS service can assume the role.
+Save this policy to a file, such as trust-policy.json:

 {